 Plumbing Licensing Requirements

 Individuals seeking to be initially licensed as a plumber with the Department must complete a “Plumber’s License: Application for Examination” form at least 30 days prior to the exam date and pay the required fee.
-Applicants must be U.S. citizens (or in the process of declaring citizenship), have been employed as a licensed apprentice plumber for a minimum of 4 years, and have successfully completed at least 2 years of high school or equivalent in addition to completing an approved course instruction through a college, university or trade school.
+Applicants must have been employed as a licensed apprentice plumber for a minimum of 4 years, and have successfully completed at least 2 years of high school or equivalent in addition to completing an approved course instruction through a college, university or trade school.
 If an applicant must retake the plumbing examination, the applicant must complete the “Plumber’s Licenses: Examination Retake Form” and submit the applicable fee to the Department.

 Plumbing License Renewal